taetscher/OpenData_taetscher/README.md

-# OpenData19
+# OpenData_codicolus
-Repository fuer die OpenData Uebungen 2019
+This is the repo for the OpenData Lecture 2019